adi-bishtt/adi-bishtt/README.md

 ## 💼 Why Poland?

-"I’m choosing Poland for its skill-first tech scene that values my Java chops over a degree, and the streamlined visa process makes it a top-tier move.
+<sub>I’m choosing Poland for its skill-first tech scene that values my Java chops over a degree, and the streamlined visa process makes it a top-tier move.
 Plus, as a massive volleyball fan, living in a country where the sport is basically a religion is the ultimate work-life balance win.
-It’s the perfect place to level up my code and my game at the same time."
+It’s the perfect place to level up my code and my game at the same time.</sub>
 ---

 ## 📫 Let's Connect!